haykam821/Is-Palindromic/README.md

 isPalin("abc CBA", false); // true
 ```

+## Tests

+Tests are done via [`ava`](), are stored in [their own file](https://github.com/haykam821/Is-Palindromic/blob/master/test.js), and are run by the following command:

+    npm test

+Travis CI automatically runs tests as well.

 ## Similar Work

 This module is similar to [`is-palindrome`](https://github.com/jaredcacurak/is-palindrome), but is *much* simpler, has a case-sensitivity option, and accounts for Unicode.